Maaaadox/Rainfall-prediction/README.md

 # Rainfall-prediction
 ## Overview
-This repository contains a complete implementation of precipitation prediction using the ARMA (AutoRegressive Moving Average) method.
-The ARMA model is a popular statistical method used for time series analysis and forecasting, making it suitable for predicting precipitation patterns based on historical data.
+This repository contains a complete implementation of precipitation prediction using the ARMA/ARIMA (AutoRegressive Moving Average/AutoRegressive integrated Moving Average) method.
+The ARMA/Arima models are a popular statistical methods used for time series analysis and forecasting, making it suitable for predicting precipitation patterns based on historical data.

 ## Features
 - Data preprocessing and cleaning